 |Trout are reluctant to feed but might be tempted.
 Others claim that trout feed normally.

 Are insects and hatches influenced by barometric pressure?

-There is some evidence to suggest that changes in barometric pressure do influence the behaviour of insects, but the behavioural changes are not consistent between species of insects and the interaction between air pressure and insects are still poorly understood.
+There is some evidence to suggest that changes in barometric pressure does influence the behavior of insects, but the behavioral changes are not consistent between species of insects, and the interaction between air pressure and insects is poorly understood.

 Why does barometric pressure influence aquatic insects and not trout?
 Will, I can only speculate but it likely comes down to the rate of movement.
-Insects move slowly and when not hatching typically creep along the bottom.
-Because the nymph size barely moves, the pressure from the water remains constant so it is believable that they can detect changes in atmospheric barometric pressure.
+Insects move slowly and when not hatching they creep along the bottom.
+Because the nymphs barely move, the pressure from the water remains more constant so it is believable that they can detect changes in atmospheric barometric pressure.

-Barometric pressure is a useful guide to predict the weather
+Barometric pressure is a useful guide for predicting the weather

 While the trout might not be responding to the changes in barometric pressure directly, changes in pressure does change things that the trout can pick up on.
 High pressure, typically means calm weather and blue skies.
 In the summer they can be hot, in the winter they can be extremely cold.
 When it is sunny, trout prefer to seek shade.
 They might go deeper, or hide undercover.

 But, calm conditions can trigger mayfly hatches.
 They hate the wind, in fact, most insects do.
 So the increase in food can be enough to tempt the trout out of hiding.

 While low pressure, typically means high wind and storms.
 These conditions can make fishing challenging.
 We all know how hard it is to cast into the wind or to try and spot fish when the surface is choppy.
 But the trout do not care that we struggle to catch them.

 They are still beneath the chop feeding.
 Storms and rain, weather events in which low barometric pressure results in can at times cause the trout to feed.
 That is because rising water levels due to rains expose and wash downstream more food.
 It is an insect buffet for the trout.